remote-rights/remote-rights.github.io/collections/_strategy/put-your-message-out-there.md

 **_A little bit of information can go on..._**

 - A pin to go on a backpack or coat
-- A postcard - postcard campaigns are a cool way to get a lot of people to send a message to one person in particular.
+- A postcard - postcard campaigns are a cool way to get a lot of people to send a message to one person in particular
 - A tweet

 **_A medium amount of information can go in..._**